Pixelikas/Snake-Game-Clone/README.md

 # Snake-Game-Clone
-A classic Snake Game (clone) developed using HTML, JavaScript and CSS.
+A classic Snake Game (clone).<br>
+The game was developed using Construct 2 in 2019.